FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 ##### Parameters

 * GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
 Please see API documentation for a list of valid entries.
 Since 1.7 you can also use nicknames for the geo objects.
-* longitude: OPTIONAL the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+* longitude: OPTIONAL the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.
-* latitude: OPTIONAL the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+* latitude: OPTIONAL the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682).
 * how: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.
-* attitude: OPTIONAL the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
+* attitude: OPTIONAL the kind of expected behavior of the GeoObject (e.g. friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.
 * name: a string to ID the GeoObject on a map.
 * bearing: OPTIONAL since 1.7, the direction expressed in degrees (1-360).
 Default: 0.
 * distance: OPTIONAL since 1.7, the distance in meters from the Lat/long or address.
 * timeout: OPTIONAL the length, expressed in seconds until the point will stale out.
 Default is 300 seconds or 5 minutes.
-* uid: optional input parameter, need to be an Unique Id for this element, if not present will be  server generated, if sent ATAK will try to update an existing geoObject.
+* uid: optional input parameter, need to be a Unique Id for this element, if not present will be  server generated, if sent `ATAK` will try to update an existing geoObject.
 Use `putGeoObject` instead
 * address: OPTIONAL address of destination.
 If sent will try to solve the exact geolocation of the destination.
 Possible valid examples are:
      - Big Arkansas River Park, Wichita, KS, USA
      - Wichita, KS, USA